SaidIbraahim/saidIbraahim/README.md

 <h2 style="color: #0086b3;">💫 About Me</h2>

 🔹 **Said Ibrahim is a Somali technologist and community-driven innovator.**
-Currently serving as **Innovation Lead at SYCMU**, he works on applying **software and AI solutions** to real-world challenges.
+He works on applying **software and AI solutions** to real-world challenges.
 Said is deeply passionate about **ethical AI, youth empowerment, and inclusive innovation**, and mentors aspiring developers to shape East Africa’s digital future.

 - 🔭 I'm currently working on **technology solutions for Somali society, aiming to solve real-world problems**
 - 🌱 I'm currently learning **Python for AI and Data Science**